Mcmicc3/linked-blog-starter-md/Career/LinkedIn.md

 Not long afterward came one of the most challenging experiences of my academic career: **CCDC**. 🛡️

-It was an honor to represent CSUSB alongside my teammates.
-Preparing for the competition pushed me to learn more about Docker, Linux administration, service dependencies, network enumeration, and how systems communicate across a network.
+It was an honor to represent CSUSB *and compete* alongside my teammates. *I can't overstate how much I learned from this experience* Preparing for the competition pushed me to learn more about Docker, Linux administration, service dependencies, network enumeration, and how systems communicate across a network.
 During the competition, we had to keep services operational, complete business tasks, and defend against an active red team.

-CCDC taught me how quickly one problem can affect an entire environment, and how important it is to stay calm, prioritize, communicate, and think strategically under pressure.
-It also reminded me how much I still have to learn — and that continues to motivate me.
+CCDC taught me how quickly one problem can affect an entire environment, and how important it is to stay calm, prioritize, communicate, and think strategically under pressure. *More than anything, CCDC reminded me how fun cybersecurity is and how there is still much more to learn.
+This experience continues to motivate me everyday to improve in this field.*

 Later that spring, our **NCAE Cyber Games** team again won our regional competition and returned to Florida for the invitational. 🏆